UTC Vision 2025 - Achieving Excellence

 This committee is co-chaired by Robert Dooley, Dean of the College of Business and Susan Davidson, Professor of Nursing and President of the UTC Faculty Senate.
-The committee will have a total of 14-18 members (including the chairs).
-This committee will provide campus level review of programs and areas that should be carefully examined.
-This committee would allow examination of campus-wide impact of any proposed changes in academic or administrative structure.
+The committee will provide a campus level review of programs and areas and an examination of the potential impact of any proposed changes in the academic or administrative structure.
 The committee will consult, work with, and refer ideas to the Technology Committee and Colleges/Units as needed.
 The committee’s final recommendations will be made to the University Planning and Resource Advisory Council (UPRAC).

 This committee is co-chaired by Tom Hoover, Associate Vice President and Chief Information Officer and Theresa Liedtka, Dean of the Library.
-The committee will have a total of 14-16 members (including the chairs).
-It will examine technology in all aspects of campus operations and develop a draft plan for sustainability that includes a budget.
+The committee will examine technology in all aspects of campus operations and develop a draft plan for sustainability, including a budget.
 The committee will consult, work with, and refer ideas to the Organizational Appraisal Committee and Colleges/Units as needed.
 The committee’s final recommendations will be made to the University Planning and Resource Advisory Council (UPRAC).

 Campus Level Input and Review; University Planning and Resource Advisory Council.

-The Chancellor will make final decisions based on the final recommendations received from UPRAC and consultation with the Executive Team and Council of Deans and others as needed.
+The Chancellor will make final decisions based on the final recommendations received from UPRAC and consultation with the Executive Team, the Council of Deans and others as needed.

-The entire reallocation process should conclude by late March 2015.
+The entire reallocation process is expected to conclude by late March 2015.